Tiphereth-A/TINplate/README.md

   example: Euler formula
   example2: A sequence

-# Code style config, will be used in reformatting and compiling PDF
+# Code style config, will be used in linting and compiling PDF
 default_code_style: common
 code_styles:
   # Should be formed in: ${extension_name}: ${code_style_name}